Css-Stylus-Styles/Labs-Perplexity-GruvboxDark/readme.md

 ## Description <a name="description"></a>

-This user style applies the  gruvbox theme to  [Google Colab Website](https://colab.research.google.com/)
+This user style applies the  gruvbox theme to  [Perplexity Labs](https://labs.perplexity.ai/)

 - Applies a better dark theme to `Google Colab` inspired by Gruvbox Colors
 - Customized colors for Code blocks (customized for python like syntax)